Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

-Figure~\ref{fig:1} shows the fidelity as a function of $\omtau t$, computed from Eq.~(\ref{eq:35}) for the Hamiltonian~(\ref{eq:2}) with $2L=5\,000$ and potential scattering $K=-2\tau$.
-The filled red circles depict the numerical data.
+Figure~\ref{fig:1} shows the fidelity as a function of $\omtau t$, computed from Eq.~(\ref{eq:34}) for the Hamiltonian~(\ref{eq:2}) with $2L=5\,000$ and potential scattering $K=-2\tau$.
+The red filled circles represent the numerical data computed with Eq.~\eqref{eq:34}.
 For comparison, the dashed purple line displays Eq.~(\ref{eq:12}), reliable at small times only.
-Within its validity range, for $\left(\dfrac{K}{\tau}\right)^2(\omtau t)^3 \ll 1$, the dashed curve fits the red circles very well.
+Within its validity range, for $\left(\sfrac{K}{\tau}\right)^2(\omtau t)^3 \ll 1$, the dashed curve fits the red circles very well.
 However, at $\omtau t\approx 1.5$, the plots split apart, the squared cosine on the right-hand side of Eq.~(\ref{eq:12}) dropping to zero and continuing to oscillate with unitary amplitude (not shown) while the circles define a damped oscillatory decay.

-The inset shows that the decay of the fidelity follows the power law $F(t)\sim (\omtau t)^{-\alpha}$, with the Doniach-Sunjic exponent
+The inset shows that the decay of the fidelity follows the power law $F(t)\sim (\omtau t)^{-\alpha}$, with the Doniach-Sunjic exponent~\eqref{eq:39}.

+As Ref.~\cite{1970DoS285} pointed out, this decay is a consequence of the Anderson orthogonality catastrophe.
+The conservation of energy allows the final states to have numerous particle-hole excitations because the potential $K$ lowers the final energy of the ground state relative to the initial one.
+The uncertainty principle makes the energy $\epsilon_{ph}$ of one such particle-hole pair undistinguishable from zero at small times.
+More specifically, as long as $\epsilon_{ph}\z<\sfrac{\hbar}{t}$, the pair remains dormant, that is, it makes a time-independent contribution to the projection $\braket{\Psi_t\z}{\Psi_0\z}$.
+As $t$ increases, the barrier $\sfrac{\hbar}{t}$ is reduced and progressively more particle-hole excitations make time-dependent contributions.
+This growing number of excitations gives rise to the Anderson catastrophe, which forces the fidelity to decay following the Doniach-Sunjic law.

-The red line represents the fidelity magnified by $(\omtau t)^\alpha$ as a function of $\omtau t$.
-The black line, which represents the moving average of the ordinates over each period of oscillation, remains virtually constant after the first few cycles, showing that the long-time behavior of the fidelity conforms to the Doniach-Sunjic power law.
-Still, the inset leaves two questions unanswered, since it does not explain why the fidelity oscillates or why the amplitude of the oscillations decays, even after multiplication by $(\omtau t)^\alpha$.
+The red line in the inset of Fig. \ref{fig:1} represents the fidelity magnified by $(\omtau t)^\alpha$ as a function of $\omtau t$.
+The black line, which depicts the moving average of the ordinates over each period of oscillation, remains virtually constant after the first few cycles, showing that the long-time behavior of the fidelity conforms to the Doniach-Sunjic power law.
+Still, the inset leaves two questions unanswered since it does not explain why the fidelity oscillates or why the amplitude of the oscillations decays, even after multiplication by $(\omtau t)^\alpha$.